The Year of Getting to Know Us

-The Year of Getting to Know Us is a 2008 American comedy-drama film directed by Patrick Sisam and starring Tom Arnold, Jimmy Fallon, Lucy Liu and Sharon Stone.
+The Year of Getting to Know Us is a 2008 American comedy-drama film directed by Patrick Sisam and written by Sisam and Rick Velleu, based on the short stories "Star Food" and "The Year of Getting to Know Us" by Ethan Canin.
+It stars Jimmy Fallon, Sharon Stone, Tom Arnold, Ileana Douglas, and Lucy Liu.
 It premiered on January 24, 2008 at the Sundance Film Festival.

 Premise

 Christopher Rocket is a man loyal to his work but unable to fulfill his girlfriend Anne or anything else in his personal life.
-He came back to his hometown after his estranged father Tom Rocket suffers a stroke.
+He came back to his hometown after his estranged father Ron Rocket suffers a stroke.
 Jane Rocket, his mother, is a central figure in his dysfunctional past.

 However, once freed completely from his past demons, Christopher is finally able to commit.